ALTIBASE/Documents/ReleaseNotes/eng/Altibase_Migration_Center_7_14_Release_Notes.md

 ## 1.1 Altibase Migration Center

-Migration Center is a database migration tool which enables users to migrate a third-party database to Altibase database and external files or Altibase database to Oracle database in a convenient manner.
-Typically, the tasks of manual database migration are complicated, time-consuming, and prone to human error.
-In order to relieve such burden, Migration Center can be utilized providing qualified help for users to efficiently perform database migration with only a few mouse clicks in the Graphic User Interface (GUI) mode.
-Moreover, it also supports the migration at a Command Line Interface (CLI) mode for optimized resource consumption.
+Migration Center is a database migration tool that either directly or indirectly copies generally compatible database objects and data.
+Most databases comply with international standards, but no database is exempt from manual database migration.
+Generally, manual database migration is complicated, time-consuming, and error-prone.
+Migration Center helps users migrate databases with only a few mouse clicks in Graphic User Interface (GUI) mode, and offers Command Line Interface (CLI) mode as well.

 <br/>